hamlet-io/docs/blog/2020-05-20-azure-plugin-breakdowns.md

 }
 ```

-Typically in ARM what this allows you to do is to seperate out secure or personal values for a template and then share the template/parameters files someone else or even re-use the template in a number of different ways, providing a new parameters file each time.
+Typically in ARM what this allows you to do is to separate out secure or personal values for a template and then share the template/parameters files someone else or even re-use the template in a number of different ways, providing a new parameters file each time.
 In hamlet templates are generated and re-generated frequently.
 A product's solution is effectively one giant Parameters file, and hamlet takes what it requires from that and uses it to create the template file.
-In this way, most of the more simplistic use cases for Parameters - like assigning a resource property to the value of a parameter - are not required at all.
-Hamlet can just hard-code that value on the resource.
+In this way, most of the more simplistic use cases for Parameters - like assigning a resource property to the value of a parameter - are not required at all. hamlet can just hard-code that value on the resource.
 We'll cover the more advanced uses for Parameters in a future article.

 ### variables